chainpoint/chainpoint-core/README.md

 1. Run `make init` to initialize the configuration directory

-2. Run `make register` to submit your Core as a candidate to join the Chainpoint Network

-3. Run `make deploy` to download all containers and start all services.
+2. Run `make deploy` to download all containers and start all services.

 If startup is successful, running `docker service logs -f chainpoint-core_abci` will show the log message `Executed block` every minute.